 Three of our top four recommended acrylic yarns for blankets are in the medium weight category which means you can crochet or knit them in a reasonable amount of time.

-The one exception to our acrylic yarn recommendations above is if the your blanket will go to a baby.
-Their extra sensitive skin needs an extra special yarn.
+The one exception to my acrylic yarn recommendations above is if it it will go to a baby.
+Their extra sensitive skin needs and extra special yarn.

-All of our recommended baby yarns are made specific for a baby, which means they’re ultra soft for baby-sensitive skin.
+All of my baby yarn recommendations are made specific for a baby, which means they’re extra soft for baby-sensitive skin.
 They can also be machine washed and dried.
-An absolute must for a baby blanket.

 - Lion Brand Mandala Baby